 Alongside their language learning, pupils are challenged to think about a civilization very different from the one in which they live.
-We make regular trips to sites such as Hadrian’s Wall and Bath, putting the children face to face with the enduring mark that the Romans have left on this island.

 All St Mary’s pupils study Latin in Year 7; they have the opportunity to continue it throughout Years 8 and 9.

 Latin GCSE consists of four one-hour papers: two on language, one literature paper, and one on Roman civilization.

 We complete the Cambridge Latin Course before turning to some short selections from Latin authors.
 In recent years we have read Pliny, Livy, and Suetonius on ghosts and other supernatural phenomena, as well as the orator Cicero on the crimes and cruelties of a corrupt Roman governor, and the patriotic historian Livy on the exploits of a hero and a heroine from Rome’s mythical past.

 Where students are also studying French, Spanish, or German, Dr Thorne helps them to make links with their modern language, so that both subjects bolster each other.

 Field trips to Mediterranean sites (most recently, to Pompeii, Sicily and western Turkey) bring the subject even more to life, and prompt many an interesting discussion back in the classroom.